mohnish/anonynote/README.md

 ## cpypst me ##

 *cpypst me* is an anonymous online notepad to blog and share information.

+It supports embedding Videos, Images and even Audio.

 ## License